wealdtech/wealdtech/wealdtech-contacts/README.md

 Provides the ability to create and manage contacts, along with the relationships beween them

 Contacts have both official and unofficial names.

+##Familiarity

+Familiarity is a property of a handle that allows selection of contacts with the same handle in a given context.
+For example if a user knows a "Chris Smith" and a "Chris Jones" then a request for "Chris" in any given context needs to be resolved to one or the other.
+This is resolved by a system of positive feedback, where a mention of "Chris" linked to another handle that matches the contact increases familiarity for that context and further mentions of "Chris" increase the familiarity of the handle.
+Familiarity decays over time, resulting in a forgetting of once commonly-used handles when they fall in to disuse.